1980 All-Ireland Senior Camogie Championship

 The 1980 All-Ireland Senior Camogie Championship was the high point of the 1980 season.
 The championship was won by Cork who defeated first time finalists Limerick by a three-point margin in the final in a replay, the first final to be replayed since 1974 and the third in the history of the game.
 The match drew an attendance of 3,013 including president Paddy Hillery.
 Limerick had been junior champions in 1977 and qualified for the National Camogie League finals of 1978 and 1979.

 Early Rounds

-Derry were missing their inspirational midfielder Sarah Ann Quinn for their quarter-final against Limerick.
+Derry were missing their inspirational midfielder Sarah Anne Quinn for their quarter-final against Limerick.
 Limerick then surprised Kilkenny in the semi-final.